mikedilger/mailstrom/README.md

-NOTE: This crate is still very new and going through a lot of API changes.

 NOTE: The newer 0.3.0 version is not on crates.io because it depends on a
       specific git commit of the lettre crate.